undefinedCudaCore/BaigiamasisDarbasPiguLT/README.md

 			◶ Click on the "Add to Cart" button
 			◶ Click the "Continue Shopping" button when it appears in the popup ◶ Click the cart button to enter the cart page
-			◶ Click on the remove from cart button for the second item
+			◶ Click on the remove from cart button for the first item ◶ Click on the remove from cart button for the second item

+*Test scenario 2.3 expected result: Add more than one seached item to the cart.*

 	Test case 3:
-	■ Possibility to see pending orders in "My orders
+	■ Possibility to see pending orders in "My orders"

 		Test scenario 3.1:
 		◉ Check if there are no orders in "My orders"